akshay-jedhe/Ansible-Jenkin-integration/README.md

 # Ansible-Jenkin-integration.
-Getting All the information of currently available jobs in jenkins.
+Getting All the information of Specific  currently available job in jenkins.